 Oliver Sacks on the beauty of Sabbath

 Oliver Sacks, physician, neurologist, shy man, sensitive clinician and brilliant reporter of fine details of human behavior, died in 2015.
 This four-part essay, published in the year of his death, was the doctor’s final pass back through the important parts of his life.
 Over the years he made peace with his family, found friends and satisfying work that occupied him completely.
 At the end he rested his active mind in the Jewish genius idea of Sabbath.
 The social and religious practice of keeping Sabbath was a memory of his childhood.
-Sacks returned to the peace of that memory in the months before his death.

 As an adolescent, Sacks admitted homosexual feelings to his Orthodox Jewish parents, both of whom were physicians.
 He pleaded that he had not acted on those feelings.
 Nevertheless, based on their religious commitments, his parents disapproved.
 His mother condemned him in heart-breaking terms.